 Practice questions

 This page allows you to try all of the practice questions at once.
-To see the questions for any one chapter, visit the individual chapter page.

 Key decisions about research design should be taken before the research question is formulated.